wehs7661/ensemble_md/docs/simulations.rst

   - :code:`n_ex`: (Optional, Default: 1)
       The number of attempts swap during an exchange interval.
 This option is only relevant if the option :code:`proposal` is :code:`multiple`.
       Otherwise, this option is ignored.
 For more details, please refer to :ref:`doc_multiple_swaps`.
+  - :code:`mdp_args`: (Optional, Default: :code:`None`)
+      MDP parameters differing across replicas provided in a dictionary.
+For each key in the dictionary, the value should always be a list of length of the number of replicas.
+For example, :code:`{'ref_p': [1.0, 1.01, 1.02, 1.03]}` means that the
+      MDP parameter :code:`ref_p` will be set as 1.0 bar, 1.01 bar, 1.02 bar, and 1.03 bar for replicas 0, 1, 2, and 3, respectively.
+      Note that while this feature allows high flexibility in parameter specification, not all parameters are suitable to be varied across replicas.
+For example, varying :code:`nsteps` across replicas for synchronous EEXE simulations does not make sense.
+      Additionally, this feature is a work in progress and differing :code:`ref_t` or :code:`dt` across replicas might cause issues.
   - :code:`grompp_args`: (Optional: Default: :code:`None`)
       Additional arguments to be appended to the GROMACS :code:`grompp` command provided in a dictionary.
       For example, one could have :code:`{'-maxwarn', '1'}` to specify the :code:`maxwarn` argument for the :code:`grompp` command.